Skip to main content

 The Manual may earn a commission when you buy through links on our site.

-Related Videos
+Recommended Videos

-Where to Stay
+Where to stay

 In need of a getaway?
 A trip to Chicago can help feed your wanderlust.
 Explore these ideas for inspiration, then start planning your own Chicago experience.
 If it’s your first time visiting Chicago, the travel from the airport to your chosen temporary home can take some time.
 That’s why we’ve also taken into consideration the time and distance it takes to go from point A to point B.

-Best Luxury: Thompson Chicago
+Best luxury: Thompson Chicago

 When in Chicago, Thompson Chicago is a sophisticated yet cool, timeless yet edgy, and energizing yet comforting place to be.
 This stylish boutique hotel has an urban industrial feel that starts in the lobby.
 The décor is filled with textures of leather, velvet, and flannel.
 The art and book collections are inspiring.
-The furnishings in the rooms mirror the hotel’s public areas.
-Showpieces include indigo sofas and cabinets, whimsical contemporary art, and herringbone carpets.
-The bathrooms feature large walk-in rainfall showers, and many of the rooms have separate soaking tubs.

-• Time: 38 min by car from Chicago Midway Airport (MDW)
+• Time: 38 min by car from Chicago Midway Airport

-• Distance: 14 miles from Chicago Midway Airport (MDW)
+• Distance: 14 miles from Chicago Midway Airport

-• Time: 34 min by car from Chicago Midway Airport (MDW)
+• Time: 34 min by car from Chicago Midway Airport

-• Distance: 12 miles from Chicago Midway Airport (MDW)
+• Distance: 12 miles from Chicago Midway Airport

-Best Airbnb for Couples: Artist’s Loft in The West Loop
+Best Airbnb for couples: Artist’s Loft in The West Loop

 What better way to escape than by staying in an airy and bright artist’s loft?
 The 1,250-square-foot industrial space flaunts exposed brick walls with ironwork elements.
 This custom-designed space has beautiful high ceilings with ample natural sunlight pouring in through the windows.
 This loft is definitely worth staying in when you make your Chicago trip a reality.

-• Time: 32 min by car from Chicago Midway Airport (MDW)
+• Time: 32 min by car from Chicago Midway Airport

-• Distance: 13 miles from Chicago Midway Airport (MDW)
+• Distance: 13 miles from Chicago Midway Airport

-Best Splurge: The Langham
+Best splurge: The Langham

 If you want your stay in Chicago to be an unforgettable one, you might as well go all out with your accommodations.
 The Langham is the place to be if you want a lavish haven that will give you the utmost comfort.
 The stylish and modern interior also makes it a picturesque hotel.
 Not only is it beautifully decorated, but it’s also located near Michigan Avenue’s Magnificent Mile.
 You can fully appreciate what downtown Chicago has to offer when you stay at The Langham.

-• Time: 38 min by car from Chicago Midway Airport (MDW)
+• Time: 38 min by car from Chicago Midway Airport

-• Distance: 13 miles from Chicago Midway Airport (MDW)
+• Distance: 13 miles from Chicago Midway Airport

-Best Location: Chicago Athletic Association
+Best location: Chicago Athletic Association

 Situated in the heart of Chicago, the Chicago Athletic Association is the place to be.
 If you fancy a rooftop bar where you can see Millennium Park in its full glory, you should definitely consider this luxury hotel.
 You can also experience world-class dining and amenities.
 The rooms also have an elegant, vintage feel, where both modern technology and classic woodwork collide.

-• Time: 34 min by car from Chicago Midway Airport (MDW)
+• Time: 34 min by car from Chicago Midway Airport

-• Distance: 12 miles from Chicago Midway Airport (MDW)
+• Distance: 12 miles from Chicago Midway Airport

-Best Modern: The Hoxton
+Best modern: The Hoxton

 The pool at the Hoxton hotel in Chicago.

-Located in the heart of Chicago’s bustling Fulton Market District with an abundance of art galleries, boutiques, and the city’s best bars and eateries, The Hoxton is a hub for creatives and those that wish to see and be seen.
-Rooms are furnished with midcentury decor, modern bathrooms and floor-to-ceiling windows.
-If you’re not truly taking a vacation, the hotel offers a variety of co-working spaces from library desks to daybeds.
-Throw the hotel’s rooftop pool, Peruvian restaurant and live music cocktail bar in the mix, and you technically never need to step out.
+Located in the heart of Chicago’s bustling Fulton Market District with an abundance of art galleries, boutiques, and the city’s best bars and eateries, The Hoxton is a hub for creatives and those who wish to see and be seen.
+Rooms are furnished with midcentury decor, modern bathrooms, and floor-to-ceiling windows.

-• Time: 29 min by car from Chicago Midway Airport (MDW)
+• Time: 29 min by car from Chicago Midway Airport

-• Distance: 13 miles from Chicago Midway Airport (MDW)
+• Distance: 13 miles from Chicago Midway Airport

-Where to Eat
+Where to eat

 The unofficial capital of the Midwest’s culinary grandeur should not be underestimated.
 This is your guide to a few of the best edible delights the city offers.